 We considered the sequential problem in two informational scenarios - firstly where the probability of detecting events is known, and secondly where these probabilities are unknown but one knows how they scale as the number of cells searched increases.
 For both of these cases we proposed an upper confidence bound approach.
 We derived lower bounds on the regret of all uniformly good algorithms under this our new feedback mechanism and upper bounds on the regret of our proposed approach.

-In comparing our {FP-CUCB} algorithm to Thompson Sampling (TS) we see that its principal benefit lies in its reliability.
+In addition to the advantage of theoretical guarantees, the FP-CUCB algorithm is somewhat more reliable than TS.
 It is clear from the results of Section \ref{sec::numerics} that TS outperforms FP-CUCB for certain parametrisations (commonly larger choices of variance and mean close to the true arrival rates).
 However, we see that TS is particularly vulnerable to poor performance when the mean of the prior underestimates the true rate parameters.
 Even though our theoretical results for {FP-CUCB} depend on $\lambda_{max} \geq \lambda_k, k \in [K]$ we see that it is robust to underestimating this parameter.
-The reason our algorithm still performs well even when a key assumption does not hold is likely due to the fact that Bernstein's inequality does not give the tightest possible bound on Poisson tail probabilities (and therefore the rate of concentration of the mean).
-However, in order to construct our UCB algorithm we required a symmetric tail bound for which an inflation term giving the type of concentration in Lemma 1 could be identified.
+The reason FP-CUCB still performs well even when a key assumption does not hold is likely due to the fact that de la Pe\~{n}a's inequality does not give the tightest possible bound on Poisson tail probabilities (and therefore the rate of concentration of the mean).
+However, in order to construct the algorithm we required a symmetric tail bound for which an inflation term giving the type of concentration in Lemma 1 could be identified.